 As the image suggests, you don’t need to stick to vegetables either.
-You can make a similar type of wrap using fresh fruit or a combination of fruit and vegetables.
+You can make a similar type of wrap using fresh fruit or a combination of fruit and vegetables, or even plant-based shrimp.
 To make sure that they’re vegan-friendly, simply avoid any non-vegan ingredients.

 Bliss balls also go by the name protein balls or energy balls.
 Whatever you call them, they can be delicious.
 The idea is that you’re combining multiple natural ingredients into a single ball that can be eaten in a few bites.

 Most bliss balls taste like dessert, but they rely on whole food ingredients.
 Plus, the balls are often filled with protein, fiber, and healthy fat – exactly what you need.

 Bliss ball recipes are often naturally vegan friendly.
 They rely on ingredients like cocoa powder, chia seeds, coconut oil, dates, and almond butter.
 You don’t even need to stick with the ball format either.
 Why not make bliss bars or bites instead?

 Here’s a nice and simple one.
 Edamame refers to immature soybeans, still in their pod.
 These are often served as part of East Asian cuisine, perhaps boiled or steamed.
 You might eat them as-is or add in some seasoning, like salt, to provide an extra kick.